jrnold/r4ds-exercise-solutions/docs/functions.md

 <div class='question'>

-It’d be nice if you could supply multiple characters to the pad argument, e.g. `rule("Title", pad = "-+")`.
+It’d be nice if you could supply multiple characters to the `pad` argument, e.g. `rule("Title", pad = "-+")`.
 Why doesn’t this currently work?
 How could you fix it?

 </div>

 <div class='answer'>

+This is the definition of the rule function from the [chapter](http://r4ds.had.co.nz/functions.html).

 ```r
 rule <- function(..., pad = "-") {